JanDuchscherer104/PatchNet/doc/DL-README.md

 (x, y,\varphi), \quad \text{where } x \in \{0, \ldots, N-1\}, y \in \{0, \ldots, M-1\}, \varphi \in \{k\cdot90|k \in{0,\ldots,3}\}
 $$

-- **Classification Heads**: Three heads (`nn.Linear`) for predicting the location and orientation of puzzle pieces.
-Handling varying numbers of puzzle pieces is a future consideration.
+- ~~**Classification Heads**: Three heads (`nn.Linear`) for predicting the location and orientation of puzzle pieces.
+Handling varying numbers of puzzle pieces is a future consideration.~~
+- Instead of static classification heads, directly use the Transformer's output or a vocabulary for the position and rotation indices.
 - **Loss Calculation**: Combines $\mathcal{L}_2$ for position and $\mathcal{L}_{\text{CE}}$ for orientation.

 $$